Pediatrician serving Whittier

 I have cared for Whittier kids attending schools across the area, including Whittier Union, Lowell Joint, East Whittier City, and South Whittier school districts: Walnut Grove, Granada, Lou Henry Hoover, East Whittier Middle, Whittier High, La Serna High, California High, and Whittier Christian.
 The classroom changes.
 The questions parents ask are remarkably similar.

 Most parents arrive with a knot in their stomach, not a clean list of questions.
 That is fine.
-Even a few notes help us spend the full thirty minutes on what matters.
+Jotting down a few notes before you dig in helps you focus on what matters most.
 Many families bring:

 - A short description of the behavior or concern